 7: Be flexible with your around the world itinerary

 Be a bit flexible with routes if cost is a factor, but equally don’t sacrifice the places that are important to you.
 There is ALWAYS a route that will get you where you want to go, but you might have to adapt your plans.

 If you think you’ll possibly be changing dates while on your trip, please check how much it is to change your flights WITH THE AIRLINE before you book.
 The (bad) agent might tell you flight changes are free, but they may not be free with the airline itself.
 Beware!

-Ask yourself if cost savings are worth it?
+9: Ask yourself if cost savings for your RTW travel plans are worth it

 It’s all well and good getting a cheap deal, but does that mean you’ll be landing at 11pm in a city you’ve never been to?
 If the flight is on time, factor in getting off the plane, collecting bags, and getting to your accommodation, and that’s if you’ve pre-booked.
 Is it worth paying a touch more to land at a better time?

 10: After booking your RTW trip…